Our diversity and inclusion journey

 In 2020 we did a lot of research into your experiences in guiding through our diversity and inclusion audit.
 We worked with experts to make sure we followed best practice.
 And we talked to people from all areas of guiding, across the UK, to hear their experiences of feeling included and excluded or discriminated against in guiding.
 This included girls, volunteers, parents and carers, staff and trustees.

-Between June and September, we heard from over 200 people through 46 interviews, 17 focus groups and a survey.
+We heard from over 200 people through 46 interviews, 17 focus groups and a survey.
 And we looked at all the research, data and processes we already had.
 It was a priority for us to hear from those who have been underrepresented in our work.
 That means we really wanted to hear the experiences of LGBT+ people, people of colour, people at economic disadvantage, disabled people and people with a faith that isn’t well represented in the guiding community, such as Islam, Judaism, Hinduism and Sikhism.

 “I have been the only person of colour throughout my Girlguiding experience, to this day”

 The people we spoke to shared their commitment to and loyalty to Girlguiding, and how they want to help us do better.
 We heard about times we’d got inclusion right.
 We also heard about times we let you down, the negative experiences and how much that hurt.

 We learnt that not all of you have always felt welcome, or like you belong, at Girlguiding.
 And that staff, girls and volunteers have had experiences of being excluded or discriminated against.

 “At Girlguiding meetings, I feel like I have to hide part of my identity.”